RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/README.md

 - [Section04.md](Section04.md) - Membership Privileges

 ___________________________________________________________________________________________________________________
-The repository holds the bylaws for RCCG Destiny Chapel Men's Fellowship.
+This repository holds the bylaws for RCCG Destiny Chapel Men's Fellowship.
 This is a living document that will will revised frequently until it reaches a stable release.
 It is still currently in the draft phase.